ArkEcosystemArchive/docs-legacy/docs/tutorials/iot/storing-data-on-the-blockchain.md

 ## Step 3: Build the Transaction

-Here, we will build the transaction using your Ark Devnet [(DARK) Address](/glossary/#dark-address), 0.00000001 DARK, your boards 'Chip ID' SHA256 hash, and your [Secret Passphrase](/faq/passphrases.html#passphrases).
+Here, we will build the transaction using your ARK Devnet [(DARK) Address](/glossary/#dark-address), 0.00000001 DARK, your boards 'Chip ID' SHA256 hash, and your [Secret Passphrase](/faq/passphrases.html#passphrases).

 Lets create another method to handle this.